Capitol Planning Region Property Taxes

 The median home value in Capitol Planning Region, Connecticut is $298,200, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in Connecticut?
+How does Capitol Planning Region rank for property taxes in Connecticut?

 Counties with Similar Tax Rates